 The Working Group is also in the process of developing an industry discussion document with the aim of achieving consensus on the quantification of GHG emissions from beef farming systems.
 The aim here is to stimulate discussion in the global beef sector on this subject to achieve alignment in application.
 The Group is liaising with other global groups such as the FAO, GRSB and the international meat Secretariat in a constructive and thought provoking manner to drive this agenda item forward.

 This is a really dynamic group that is certainly not just a talking shop!
-They get on and develop resources that help them achieve their own company sustainability aspirations in their own unique way.
+They get on and develop resources that help them (and others) achieve their own company sustainability aspirations in their own unique way.
 If you are involved in the beef supply chain and want to join this dynamic and productive group, please do get in touch with SAI Platform to find out more!